 Teaching at the higher levels is Dr. Bradley’s other calling.
-She teaches at the Institute for World Politics (Washington, D.C.), Grove City College (Grove City, PA), and George Mason University.
-She is additionally a visiting professor at Georgetown University, a visiting scholar at the Bernard Center for Women, Politics, and Public Policy, and served as the Associate Director for the Program in Economics, Politics, and the Law at the James M. Buchanan Center at George Mason University.
-Dr. Bradley has previously taught at Charles University in Prague.
+In addition to her time at The Fund for American Studies, Anne teaches at the Institute for World Politics, Grove City College, and George Mason University, where she previously served as the Associate Director for the Program in Economics, Politics, and the Law at the James M. Buchanan Center.
+She has also taught at Georgetown University and Charles University in Prague.
+She is also currently an Acton Institute affiliate scholar and visiting scholar at the Bernard Center for Women, Politics, and Public Policy.

 Dr. Bradley currently resides in Loudon County, VA, with her husband, son, and daughter.